oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 **Figure 1:** Demonstation of structured protein localization dynamics[[1]](#1)

 ### Our goal
-As we see from Figure 1, there is distinct temporal structure in the localization of a given protein throughout the cell cycle.
+As we see from Figure 1, there is distinct temporal structure in the average localization of a given protein throughout the cell cycle.
 However, those images above are the consensus images across an entire dataset of the same protein, so what we are interested in now is seeing if we can predict the dynamics of protein localization on a single-cell basis.